-Once you and your physician decided that PRP platelet-rich plasma is the best option for treatment, the process is a simple outpatient procedure.
+Once you and your physician decided that PRP is the best option for treatment, the process is a simple outpatient procedure.

 Your orthopedic doctor will create platelet-rich plasma by withdrawing some of your blood.
 The blood is then separated into layers by being spun in a centrifuge — this causes the platelets to separate and rise to the top.
 Once separated, the platelets are withdrawn by a syringe.
 They are now considered platelet-rich plasma and it is this which is injected at the location of your injury.